 - 1. Verify the outdoor unit service ports are closed. - 2.
 Remove the caps on the outdoor unit piping connections. - 3.
 Connect the gas piping first to ROOM A, then to ROOM B, then to ROOM C, in that order.
 Number of connections will differ depending on outdoor unit. - 4.
 Tighten each gas piping connection individually following the "Tightening the Flare Nuts" procedure below. - 5.
 Connect the liquid piping first to ROOM A, then to ROOM B, then to ROOM C, in that order.
-Number of connections will differ depending on outdoor unit. - Nuts" procedure below.
+Number of connections will differ depending on outdoor unit. - Tighten each liquid piping connection individually following the "Tightening the Flare Nuts" procedure below.